Religion in Saudi Arabia: Freedom of religion

 Saudi Arabia mostly colored in light blue (Sunni hanbali).

 Saudi Arabia is an Islamic theocracy.
 Religious minorities do not have the right to practice their religion openly.
 Conversion from Islam to another religion is punishable by death as apostasy.
-Proselytizing by non-Muslims, including the distribution of non-Muslim religious materials such as Bibles, Bhagavad Gita, Torot and Ahmedi books is illegal.
+Proselytizing by non-Muslims, including the distribution of non-Muslim religious materials such as Bibles, Bhagavad Gita, Torot and Ahmadi books is illegal.
 In late 2014, a law was promulgated calling for the death penalty for anyone bringing into the country "publications that have a prejudice to any other religious beliefs other than Islam" (thought to include non-Muslim religious books).

 The 2019 annual report of the United States Commission on International Religious Freedom (USCIRF) noted that Saudi Arabia was seen as one of 16 “countries of particular concern” for engaging in or tolerating “systematic, ongoing, egregious violations [of religious freedom]”.
 That status continues in 2022.

 In 2023, the country was scored zero out of 4 for religious freedom.
 In the same year, it was ranked as the 13th worst place in the world to be a Christian by Open Doors, a Christian charity organization.